The Ventures: Classic lineup

 In the fall of 1957, Johnson had been injured in an auto crash, which caused irreversible spinal damage.
 This forced him to play with a neckbrace at first.
 However, he was able to play without it shortly after joining the group.
-Johnson played on the first four LPs and recorded on about half of the tracks on the fifth LP (Twist with the Ventures/Dance!) and about half of their sixth LP (Twist With The Ventures Vol. 2/Beach Party).
+Johnson played on the first four LPs and recorded on about half of the tracks on the fifth LP (Twist with the Ventures/aka Dance!) and about half of their sixth LP (Twist With The Ventures Vol. 2/aka Dance with the Ventures).
 He did not like spending so much time away from his new family (his second marriage) by having to commute from Seattle to Los Angeles to record, and because of this, he left the band.
 Johnson continued to play locally in the Washington area with local groups until his death on May 5, 1988, at age 54.

 At the time Johnson quit the Ventures, Bogle and Wilson already knew Mel Taylor, house drummer at The Palomino in North Hollywood (the venue where they would play numerous shows during their resurgence in the 1980s).
 Taylor was known for a hard-hitting style of drumming.
 The group invited him to some recording sessions, which led Taylor to become a permanent member of the Ventures.
-The band continued to remain a constant presence in the American music landscape during this time: between 1962 and 1967, they released 22 albums, and all but one reached the top 100 of the Billboard album charts (13 of which reached the top 40).
-They experienced more moderate success in the singles market, with 6 charting on the Billboard Hot 100.
-Their most successful single during this time was Walk Don't Run '64 (a re-arranged surf-style version of their 1960 breakout hit), which reached #8.
+The band continued to remain a constant presence in the American music landscape during this time; between 1962 and 1967, they released 22 albums, and all but one reached the top 100 of the Billboard albums chart (13 of which reached the top 40).
+They experienced more moderate success in the singles market, with six singles charting on the Billboard Hot 100.
+Their most successful single during this time was "Walk Don't Run '64" (a re-arranged surf-style version of their 1960 breakout hit), which reached No. 8.

 During this time, the Ventures' popularity overseas began to increase significantly.
 In particular, the Japanese music market embraced the Ventures' music after Bogle and Wilson toured the country in 1962.
 By the time they returned in 1964, this time as a full band, their music became immensely popular in Japan, and were greeted by thousands of fans at the airport.
-Their 1965 single "Diamond Head" reached only #70 in the United States but was a major hit overseas, reaching #1 in the Japanese and Hong Kong markets, and becoming the first million-selling single in Japan.
-The Ventures were responsible for a period in Japanese music known as the eleki boom, where thousands of Japanese purchased electric guitars and many guitar-based bands started up.
+Their 1965 single "Diamond Head" reached only No. 70 in the United States but was a major hit overseas, reaching No. 1 in the Japanese and Hong Kong markets, and becoming the first million-selling single in Japan.
+The Ventures were responsible for a period in Japanese music known as the 'eleki boom', where thousands of Japanese purchased electric guitars and many guitar-based bands started up.